 Modra Frankinja has been called the pinot noir of Eastern Europe.
 We drank an oak-aged vintage produced in Bela Krajina by Suklje.
-The winemakers also run a popular tasting room in Ljubljana, featured in my post on an epic wine crawl through the capital city.
+The winemakers also run a popular tasting room in Ljubljana.
+You can’t miss Wine Bar Šuklje on when you stroll along the Ljubljanica River.

-Signing up: Sign up on the Wine Tasting Bled website.
-At the time of my visit, the two-hour wine tasting experience was 35 euros per person, an excellent value for 7 generous pours of half a deciliter each.
-Artisan chocolate is included for a 5-euro upgrade.
+Signing up: Sign up on the Wine Tasting Bled website, where you’ll also find the current prices.
 An ample bread basket and cheese plate are included, as well as a sample of smoky Kranjska Klobasa sausage.
 There’s another unique Slovenian product, pumpkin seed oil or bučno olje, for dipping.
 After all the munching and sipping, I didn’t feel the need to have dinner.

+Bled is only a 45-minute drive away from the capital city of Ljubljana.
+Save money by reserving your rental car in advance.
 If you drive, please designate a driver, who may attend free of charge while sipping soft drinks from the restaurant bar above.
+Alternatively, Boris will arrange your transportation.
 Drunk driving is a serious crime in Slovenia.

 When to go: Tastings are held in English at 7 pm each evening from April until the end of October.
 The intimate cellar can accommodate groups of 10 to 30 people.
 If you’d rather have a similar experience in the capital city, check out my post on Ljubljana’s Secret Wine Cellar.